Liam Maxwell

 Liam Maxwell (born June 1968) is a British technology executive and public servant.
-He is currently Director of Global Digital Transformation for Amazon Web Services.
-From April 2016 to August 2018, he was the UK's first National Technology Adviser, having been the UK's first Chief Technology Officer (CTO), as part of the Government Digital Service.
+He was the Director of Government Transformation for Amazon Web Services until March 2026.

+First serving as a Conservative councillor for the Royal Borough of Windsor and Maidenhead in 2007, Maxwell was the UK's first National Technology Adviser from April 2016 to August 2018.
+He was then the UK's first Chief Technology Officer (CTO) as part of the Government Digital Service from December 2012 until April 2016.